FOR CALIFORNIA

 Opportunity Through Service and Education

-Riker graduated Phi Beta Kappa and Magna Cum Laude in Economics from Washington College in Maryland and earned a Master of Science degree from the London School of Economics and Political Science.
-Riker would bring his unique perspective to Congress as an economist.
+In middle school, a teacher noticed his academic struggles and helped him navigate learning with dyslexia.
+This discovery opened new resources to put Riker on a path to success.
+Because of engaged teachers and mentors, Riker graduated Phi Beta Kappa and Magna Cum Laude in Economics from Washington College in Maryland and earned a Master of Science degree from the London School of Economics and Political Science.

+In 2008, he worked as an organizer for President Barack Obama’s campaign, learning how politics can improve people’s lives through policies like the Affordable Care Act.
+Riker continued a trajectory of public service and political engagement.
 For the past decade, Riker has been advocating for underrepresented communities.
 He serves on the board of SafePlace International, a global organization that works to find safe and sustainable spaces for displaced people around the world.
 He also volunteers his time at the food bank in the Coachella Valley.